MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-application-platform.md

 To work around the default limit of instances per App Service Plan, deploy Azure App Service Plans in multiple scale-units in a single region.
 Also deploy App Service Plans in an [Availability Zone configuration](https://azure.github.io/AppService/2021/08/25/App-service-support-for-availability-zones.html) to ensure worker nodes are distributed across zones within a region.
 Consider opening a support ticket to increase the maximum number of workers to twice the instance count required to serve normal peak load.

+## Container registry

+Container registries host images deployed to container runtime environments, such as AKS.
+Mission-critical workloads need careful configuration of container registries.
+An outage shouldn’t cause delays in pulling images especially during scaling operations.
+This set of considerations and recommendations focus on native Azure Container Registry service and explore the trade-offs associated with centralized and federated deployment models.

+### Design considerations

+- **Format**.
+Consider a container registry that relies on the Docker-provided format and standards for both push and pull operations because they are compatible and mostly interchangeable.

+- **Deployment model**.
+You can deploy the container registry as a centralized service that’s consumed by multiple applications within an organization.
+Or you can deploy as a dedicated component for a specific application workload.

+**Public registries**.
+Container images are stored on Docker Hub or other public registries that exist outside of Azure and a given virtual network.
+This isn't necessarily a problem but can lead to various potential issues related to service unavailability, throttling, and data exfiltration.
+Some application scenarios require public container images be replicated within a private container registry to limit egress traffic, increase availability, or avoid potential throttling.

+### Design recommendations

+- Use container registry instances that are dedicated to the application workload.
+Avoid taking a dependency on a centralized service unless organizational availability and reliability requirements are fully aligned with the application.

+  In the recommended [core architecture pattern](mission-critical-architecture-pattern.md), container registries are global resources that are long living).
+Consider a single global container registry per environment, such as the use of a global production registry.

+- Ensure that the SLA for public registry is aligned with the reliability and security targets.
+Take special note of throttling limits for use case that depend on Docker Hub.

+- Prioritize [Azure Container Registry (ACR)](https://azure.microsoft.com/services/container-registry/) to host container images.
+This native service provides a range of features including geo-replication, Azure AD authentication, automated container building, and patching using ACR tasks.

+### Azure Container Registry (ACR) design considerations and recommendations

+##### Reliability

+Configure geo-replication to all deployment regions to remove regional dependencies and optimize latency.
+ACR supports high availability through [**Geo-replication**](/azure/container-registry/container-registry-geo-replication#considerations-for-high-availability) to multiple configured regions, providing resiliency against regional outage.
+If a region becomes unavailable, the other regions will continue to serve image requests, and when the region returns to health the ACR will recover and replicate changes to it.
+This capability also provides registry colocation within each configured region, reducing network latency and cross-region data transfer costs.

+Within Azure regions that provide Availability Zone support, the [**Premium ACR tier supports Zone Redundancy**](/azure/container-registry/zone-redundancy) to protect against zonal failure.
+The Premium tier also supports [Private Endpoints](/azure/container-registry/container-registry-private-link) to prevent unauthorized access to the registry, which may lead to reliability issues.

+Host images close to the consuming compute resources, within the same Azure regions.

+##### Image locking
+Image can get deleted, for instance through manual error.
+ACR supports [locking an image version or a repository](/azure/container-registry/container-registry-image-lock) to prevent changes or deletes.
+Changes to a previously deployed image, *version* being changed in-place, can introduce the risk that same-version deployments may have different results (before and after such a change).

+If you want to protect the ACR instance from getting deleted, use [Azure Resource Locks](/azure/azure-resource-manager/management/lock-resources).

+##### Tagged images
+[Tagged ACR images are mutable by default](/azure/container-registry/container-registry-image-lock#scenarios), meaning that the same tag can be used on multiple images pushed to the registry.
+In production scenarios, this may lead to unpredictable behavior that could impact application uptime.

+##### Identity and access management

+ Use Azure AD integrated authentication to push and pull images instead of relying on access keys.
+For optimal security, fully disable the use of the admin access key.

 ## Serverless compute

 Serverless computing provides resources on-demand and eliminates the need to manage infrastructure.
 The cloud provider automatically provisions, scales, and manages resources required to run deployed application code.
 Microsoft Azure provides several serverless compute platforms: